willforde/arch-installer/post-install-scripts/README.md

 # switch-to-lts
 Switch to using the linux-lts kernel.
-This particular kernel version enjoys long-term support from upstream, including security fixes and some feature backports
+This particular kernel version enjoys long-term support from upstream, including security fixes and some feature backports.
 For Arch users seeking a long-term support kernel, linux-lts is the answer.

 ---